Isn’t it obvious?

 If you’re familiar and experienced with trumpets, you won’t have a hard time playing the pocket version of the instrument.
 Sure, it might feel a bit unusual to hold such a small instrument in your hands, and you might look kind of funny with it, but they work the exact same way as normal trumpets do.

-Why Is The Pocket Trumpet Better?
+Advantages Of The Pocket Trumpet

 Before anything else, we need to point out that most pocket trumpets are little more than a novelty.
 The focus is on making the instrument smaller and cheaper, not on build or sound quality.